 For connected thermostats, like the Nest, check for software-related issues.
 For instance, in early 2016, a widespread glitch occurred among many Nest devices.
 A faulty software update caused the issues and the company rectified the problem with an over-the-air update to connected devices.
 If you have a connected thermostat, it’s a good idea to check with the manufacturer to find out if there are known issues and if any updates are available to solve the problem.

 If you have your thermostat set to a comfortable 68 degrees Fahrenheit, but it feels more like the Arctic Circle, there are a few possibilities:

-- Your thermostat may not be level.
+- the thermostat may not be level.

-- Dirt may have accumulated inside your thermostat.
+- dirt may have accumulated inside your thermostat.

-- Thermostats installed in a drafty spot or a location receiving direct sunlight.
+- thermostats installed in a drafty spot or a location receiving direct sunlight.

 Most of these issues have obvious solutions.
 It’s a good idea to verify that the thermostat is level to start with, and then make sure there’s no dirt and dust inside the unit.
 For another quick fix, use a small, soft brush to clean it out gently.
 If the problem persists, troubleshoot the following symptoms:

 - check for proper thermostat installation.